 Students also undertook internships in Washington at the Departments of State, Commerce, Defense, Energy, and Homeland Security; as well as with Congress, USTR, OPIC GAO, and CIA.
 Equally popular are stints at think tanks like CSIS, the CATO Institute, or the Atlantic Council.
 Others students spread across the United States with business organizations (such as Alltech, Gulfstream Aerospace, Northrop Grumman, World Trade Centers), NGOs (Carter Center, Sister Cities, Kentucky Refugee Ministries, Nuclear Age Peace Foundation, Transparency International, Council of State Governments, Open Society Institute) and government.

-Students seeking to improve their language abilities over the summer often attend Middlebury's summer language programs (four students are studying Arabic there in 2016), and the language centers at Arizona State, Indiana University and the University of Wisconsin; others studied overseas in venues as varied as China, Japan, Korea, and Jordan.
+Students seeking to improve their language abilities over the summer often attend Middlebury's summer language programs (four students are studying Arabic there in 2016), and the language centers at Arizona State, Indiana University and the University of Wisconsin; others studied overseas in venues as varied as China, Russia, Japan, Korea, Mexico, and Jordan.